daoa20/Python/README.md

 # Python
-Here are my python projects that I have been playing over the years
+Here are my python projects that I have been playing over the years.
+ I love python so there are definitely more comming.